 2. Star Trek: Beyond

 I’m amazed this movie had as big of a budget as it had. $185,000,000.
 That’s only five million less than the bloated previous film.
 The money is not on the screen here.
 Beyond is not a flashy, over-the-top film.
 It has a smaller, more contained feeling.
 That doesn’t mean to say there aren’t spectacular moments; there are.
 Personally, this film feels more in the family of Star Trek films featuring the original and Next Generation cast.
 That paring down of scale is what made this film work for me.
-It has notes of Star Trek: Insurrection in its scope and the breaching of the Enterprise was hopefully a tip of the hat to Star Trek: The Voyage Home
+It has notes of Star Trek: Insurrection in its scope and the breaching of the Enterprise was hopefully a tip of the hat to Star Trek: The Voyage Home.

 This film followed the deaths of two very important members of the Star Trek family.
 We were met with the untimely death of Anton Yelchin, and the passing of the legendary Leonard Nimoy.
 Having lost the two of them, and integrating the reality Nimoy’s passing into the narrative through Spock’s death made this film extra emotional.